A topological approach to undefinability in algebraic extensions of $\mathbb{Q}$: Introduction

 \subsection{Acknowledgements}

 This project began during a workshop at the American Institute of Mathematics in May 2019.
+It is based upon work supported by the National Science Foundation under Grant \# DMS-1928930 while the authors participated in a program hosted by the Mathematical Sciences Research Institute in Berkeley, California, during the Fall 2020 semester.
 The authors wish to acknowledge useful conversations with Tom Tucker.
-Eisentr\"ager was partially supported by National Science Foundation award CNS-1617802 and a Vannevar Bush Faculty Fellowship from the US Department of Defense.
+Eisentr\"ager was partially supported by National Science Foundation awards CNS-1617802, CNS-2001470, and a Vannevar Bush Faculty Fellowship from the US Department of Defense.
 Miller was partially supported by Grant \# 581896 from the Simons Foundation and by the City University of New York PSC-CUNY Research Award Program.
 Springer was partially supported by National Science Foundation award CNS-1617802.
 Westrick was partially supported by the Cada R. and Susan Wynn Grove Early Career Professorship in Mathematics.